RyanCCollins/corporate-dashboard/app/src/containers/IssueKeyMetricsContainer/README.md

 ## IssueKeyMetricsContainer
-A container that does ...
+A container that shows a bar chart representing the issue statistics.
+Loads data from the graphQL endpoint.

 ### Example Usage